1963 | Cook

 1990 | Parodi

-Dr. Juan Parodi combines surgical graft material and a balloon-expandable stent to perform the first AAA endovascular repair, in Buenos Aires, Argentina.
+Dr Juan Parodi combines surgical graft material and a balloon-expandable stent to perform the first abdominal aortic aneurysm (AAA) endovascular repair, in Buenos Aires, Argentina.

 1991 | Chuter